shihabus/rainbow-song/README.md

 # rainbow-song

-I am learning Git again
+I am writing a song about Rainbow in C major